Indian BMI Calculator

 Under the revised cutoffs recommended by the ICMR and WHO for Indian and South Asian adults, a healthy (normal) BMI is 18.5 to 22.9 - lower than the global "normal" range of 18.5 to 24.9.
 A BMI of 23 to 24.9 is considered overweight for Indians, and 25 and above is obese.

 At the same BMI, South Asians carry significantly more body fat - especially harmful visceral (abdominal) fat - and less muscle than Europeans.
-Health risks like diabetes and heart disease start rising at a BMI of 23 in Indians, not 25, which is why lower cutoffs are recommended.
+Health risks like type 2 diabetes, hypertension, and heart disease start rising at a BMI of 23 in Indians, not 25, which is why the ICMR and WHO recommend lower cutoffs for Indian and South Asian populations.

 Is BMI accurate for muscular people?